 David W. Linnenberg serves as the Chief Administrative Officer at the Cincinnati Art Museum.
-He oversees the museum’s fundraising, marketing and communications, design and dissemination, membership, visitor services, and government relations departments.
+He oversees the museum’s fundraising, marketing and communications, design and dissemination, membership, visitor services, learning and interpretation, security, building and grounds, exhibition design and installation, registration, and government relations departments.
 Mr. Linnenberg is an active member of several community organizations, including the Board of Directors of the Ohio-Kentucky-Indiana Regional Council of Governments, and the Cincinnati USA Chamber of Commerce Government Policy Committee.
-He is Chairman of the Green Township Board of Trustees where he lives with his two daughters.
+He is Chairman of the Green Township Board of Trustees where he lives with his wife, Jenifer, and two daughters, Ava and Anna.

 Carol Edmondson is the Chief Financial Officer (CFO) of the Cincinnati Art Museum.
 Mrs. Edmondson joined the Art Museum in 1996 as an accountant and has continuously served the Art Museum for over 20 years.
 In her current role as CFO, she oversees the Finance, Gift Shop, Food Services, Facility Rental, and Information Technology departments.
 Mrs. Edmondson was named a 2013 CFO of the Year Finalist by Cincinnati Business Courier.